1. Imagined Fears (Grasshopper Vision):

 But most of us fear change.
 If at all we’ve to succeed we need to make ourselves available to the winds of change; not that we surrender our freedom or our integrity to be true to our principles.
 But we say yes to what is positive in that which change brings along.

-So dear friends, stop being afraid of change.
+So dear friends, let me conclude by asking you to stop being afraid of change.
 Don’t get stranded on lonely islands.
 Step into that boat that comes your way.
 Who knows what treasure lies beyond the horizon; or who might be waiting to receive you on the other side?